Last Updated September 3, 2020

 If none of the above categories apply to you or if you face extensive waiting periods under your designated category, you may want to consider applying for the Diversity Visa Lottery.

-For the current round of Diversity Visas, immigrants from the following countries are not eligible to apply: Bangladesh; Brazil; Canada; China (mainland); Colombia; Dominican Republic; El Salvador; Haiti; India; Jamaica; Mexico; Nigeria; Pakistan; Peru; the Philippines; South Korea; the UK; and Vietnam.
+For the current round of Diversity Visas, immigrants from the following countries are not eligible to apply: Bangladesh, Brazil, Canada, China (mainland), Colombia, Dominican Republic, El Salvador, Guatemala, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, the Philippines, South Korea, the United Kingdom (except Northern Ireland) and its dependent territories, and Vietnam.

 If you win the Diversity Visa Lottery, you will need to apply for permanent residence using Form I-485 and pay all fees associated with your application.